Salamandra infraimmaculata (Martens, 1885) - Near Eastern fire salamander

 Necessary Steps for Species Preservation: Protecting water bodies from drying up, pesticide spraying and pollution.
 Excavating artificial winter pools in nature reserves and protected sites.

-Global Distribution area: Central and southern Europe (except the British Isles), western Asia, Turkey, Syria and Lebanon.
+Global Distribution area: Western Asia, Turkey, Syria and Lebanon.
 Israel is the southern limit of the species’ global distribution.